Profunctorial algebras: Relations in a bicategory

-However, the composite of two TSDFs need not be a TSDF.
-To fix this, we need an \emph{orthogonal factorization system} on $\K$.
+By the universal property of bipullbacks, this construction extends to a composition functor: However, the composite of two TSDFs need not be a TSDF.
+One way to fix this is to require the existence of an \emph{orthogonal factorization system} on $\K$.

-\begin{definition}[ {\cite{bettiFactorizationsBicategories1999}}] A \emph{factorization system} on $\K$ is a pair $(\E, \M)$ of classes of arrows in $\K$ such that: \begin{itemize} \item every arrow $f$ admits an \emph{$(\E,\M)$-factorization}, i.e., an invertible $2$-cell $f \cong me$ with $m \in \M$ and $e \in E$; \item every $\E$-arrow $e\colon X \to Y$ is \emph{orthogonal} to every $\M$-arrow $m\colon Z \to W$ in a suitable sense (deferred to \Cref{app:A2}), ensuring uniqueness of the above factorization up to an essentially unique equivalence. \end{itemize} \end{definition}
+\begin{definition}[ {\cite{bettiFactorizationsBicategories1999}}] A \emph{factorization system} on $\K$ is a pair $(\E, \M)$ of classes of arrows in $\K$ such that: \begin{itemize} \item every arrow $f$ admits an \emph{$(\E,\M)$-factorization}, i.e., an invertible $2$-cell $f \cong me$ with $m \in \M$ and $e \in \E$; \item every $\E$-arrow $e\colon X \to Y$ is \emph{orthogonal} to every $\M$-arrow $m\colon Z \to W$ in a suitable sense (deferred to \Cref{app:A2}), ensuring uniqueness of the above factorization up to an essentially unique equivalence. \end{itemize} \end{definition}

-The original approach of~\cite{carboniModulatedBicategories1994}, which does not include the example of $\Cat$, is to construct a specific such factorization system.
-A more modern approach, reviewed in~\cite{loregianCategoricalNotionsFibration2020}, asks instead for an arbitrary factorization system whose right class $\M$ is \emph{generated by} the TSDFs, in the sense that \begin{enumerate} \item $\E$-arrows are exactly those orthogonal to those arrows $E \xrightarrow{\langle q,p \rangle} A \times B$ where $A \xleftarrow{q} E \xrightarrow{p} B$ is a TSDF, and \item $\M$-arrows are those to which all $\E$-arrows are orthogonal. \end{enumerate} In both approaches $\E$ is asked to be stable under pseudopullbacks and cotensoring by $\two$, and $\M$ contains all of those $E \to A \times B$ corresponding to TSDFs.
+The original approach to compose TSDFs, which does not include the example of $\Cat$, consists in constructing a specific orthogonal factorization system~\cite{carboniModulatedBicategories1994}.
+A more modern approach, reviewed in~\cite{loregianCategoricalNotionsFibration2020}, asks instead for a factorization system whose right class $\M$ is \emph{generated by} the TSDFs, in the sense that \begin{enumerate} \item $\E$-arrows are exactly those orthogonal to the arrows $E \xrightarrow{\langle q,p \rangle} A \times B$ where $A \xleftarrow{q} E \xrightarrow{p} B$ is a TSDF, and \item $\M$-arrows are those to which all $\E$-arrows are orthogonal. \end{enumerate} In both approaches $\E$ is asked to be stable under bipullbacks and powering by $\two$, and $\M$ contains all of those $E \to A \times B$ corresponding to TSDFs.
 This makes it so that the $\M$-arrow in the $(\E,\M)$-factorization of an arrow $E \to A \times B$ coming from a TSF itself corresponds to a TSDF~\cite[Prop.\ 4.18]{carboniModulatedBicategories1994}.
-Since the pseudopullback-composite of two TSFs is again a TSF~\cite[\textsection 4.16]{carboniModulatedBicategories1994}, we can define the composite of two TSDFs by taking the $\M$-arrow factoring their composite as TSFs, thus yielding a functor:

-The various universal properties involved allow us to construct appropriate invertible 2-cells realizing associativity and, for each object $A$, unitality of $A \leftarrow A^\two \rightarrow A$.
+Since the bipullback-composite of two TSFs is again a TSF~\cite[\textsection 4.16]{carboniModulatedBicategories1994}, we can define the composite of two TSDFs by taking the $\M$-arrow factoring their composite as TSFs, thus yielding a functor: The various universal properties involved allow us to construct appropriate invertible 2-cells realizing associativity and, for each object $A$, unitality of $A \leftarrow A^\two \rightarrow A$.